-Vietnamese men appear in court after cannabis factory found
+Vietnamese men appear in court after cannabis farm found

 - Published

-Two Vietnamese men have appeared in court following the discovery of a cannabis factory in County Down.
+Two Vietnamese men have appeared in court following the discovery of a cannabis farm in County Down.

 Quy Nguyen, 39, and Anh Nguyen, 35, appeared via video link at Lisburn Magistrates Court where they were each charged with four offences.